portalpayments/portalwallet/CODING_GUIDELINES.md

 ## Favour readability and simplicity over speed

-- Which it probably won't.
+- Unless speed becomes an issue - which it probably won't.

 ## Name values, instead of including magic numbers or strings.